RiseVision/old-rise-core/README.md

-# Lisk
+# Rise-Core

-Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
-For more information please refer to our website: https://lisk.io/.
+Rise-Core is a next generation crypto-currency and decentralized application interface, written in Javascript.
+It runs best on the Rise Hosting Platform, a Docker based platform for hosting Rise-core and Dapps.

 ## Installation